Skip to main content

 Authentication Methods

-To connect to Azure Blob Storage, you can choose from four authentication options:
+To connect to Azure Blob Storage, you can choose from five authentication options:

 1. Storage Account Key (recommended for cloud deployment)